Need a convenient space to store all those shoes and coats? You can convert part of your Laundry Room into a Mudroom.

 Patching and painting afterword is unavoidable.
 Make sure you’re confident that your cabinets can be painted with a result you’ll be proud of.
 I have never painted or patched laminated cabinets.
 You’ll have to get back to Pinterest to find out how to do that. 😉

-Pantry Cabinet Changes for this DIY Laundry and Mudroom Combo
+Pantry Cabinet Changes for this DIY Mudroom Bench

 This is the easiest update of the 3.
 Start by simply removing the cabinet doors.
 The small upper cabinet became a cubby for my purse, gym gear, and water bottle.
 The long pantry got a new shelf near the bottom.
 I used a 1″ x 2″ strip of common board on each side as the shelf support.
 The shelf was made from a 3/4″ board, cut to the size of my opening.
 More shoe storage goes under the shelf, bag storage on top.